Five home remedies for dog constipation

 Some of the following causes of constipation are benign and can be eliminated by proper care and attention of your dog’s diet.
-Sometimes however constipation that is chronic may be a symptom of a disease and this should be investigated further.
+Sometimes, however, constipation that is chronic may be a symptom of a more serious medical condition and this should be investigated further.

 - Poor diet with insufficient fibre

 - Intestinal blockage (toys, tumour, parasite)

 A dog with chronic constipation is very uncomfortable and anxious.
 It is therefore important that you do not wait any longer than a day before administering a treatment or visiting your vet.